MakieOrg/AlgebraOfGraphics.jl/docs/src/layers/introduction.md

 # Introduction

-Layers are the key building block of AlgebraOfGraphics.
+Layers are the key building blocks of AlgebraOfGraphics.
 Each layer is the product of the following elementary objects.

 - [Data](@ref) (encoding the dataset).